 Hand 1: You bid to a normal contract and find that you have too many losers.
 What is worse is that there is no obvious way to trump a loser or to dump one.
-What can be done? pitch a Club from one hand and ruff in the other.
-Again, we'd only lose two Clubs.
+What can be done?

 By sticking one of the opposition on lead after eliminating Spades and Diamonds we give the defenders two choices, both of them fatal.
 "And Queen Eleanor offered fair Rosamund the choice of poison or the dagger"